 — Dr. David Morse, Executive Vice President and Chief Technology Officer, Corning Incorporated

 “Glass continues to inspire us with its beauty, surprise us with its versatility, and transform our lives with its technical capabilities."

-— Dr. Jeffrey Evenson, Senior Vice President and Operations Chief of Staff, Corning Incorporated
+— Dr. Jeffrey Evenson, Senior Vice President and Chief Strategy Officer, Corning Incorporated